 - Garlic powder and paprika add depth without overpowering the eggs

-The beauty of this egg salad is how versatile it is.
-Pile it on soft white bread with crisp lettuce for a classic sandwich, stuff it in a croissant for something more indulgent, or scoop it onto crackers for a quick snack.
-It keeps beautifully in the fridge for days, making it one of the best meal prep recipes in your rotation.
+What makes this egg salad sandwich a permanent fixture in my kitchen is how many ways it works.
+Pile it on soft white bread with crisp lettuce for the classic move, stuff it into a flaky croissant when you're feeling fancy, or just scoop it straight onto crackers.
+It holds up beautifully in the fridge for a few days too, which makes it one of the easiest meal prep wins in my rotation.

 How It Comes Together